 If illegal substances are in an automobile, other than a public bus, every occupant of that automobile is presumed to have knowledge of possession of the substance and can be held criminally liable.
-This means if a defendant is riding in a car with three friends and one of the friends put drugs in the glove compartment before the defendant got into the car, the defendant is still presumed to have knowing possession over the drugs.
+This means if a defendant is riding in a car with three friends and one of the friends puts drugs in the glove compartment before the defendant gets into the car, the defendant is still presumed to have known possession of the drugs.

 Manufacturing of Controlled Substances

 It is illegal to manufacture any of the controlled substances listed in Schedules I-V. The Revised Code of Washington defines manufacture as the production, preparation, propagation, compounding, conversion, or processing of a controlled substance.